thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/users.md

 {% include images-gallery.html imageCollection="add-user-broker" %}

 Note that all new users are initially created with the default password `sysadmin`.
-Upon first logging in, users will be required to change the default password.
+Upon logging in, users will be prompted to change the default password.

 ## Edit user